Bundesliga referees to announce VAR decisions to fans – DW – 01/29/2025

 Bundesliga referees to announce VAR decisions to fansJanuary 29, 2025

 For the first time in Germany's top-flight, referees are set to broadcast their decisions to the crowds via loudspeakers.
-This will happen at four Bundesliga matches this upcoming weekend (January 31 to February 2, 2025), including Bayern Munich's match at home to Kiel.
+This will happen at four Bundesliga matches this upcoming weekend (January 31 to February 2, 2025), including Bayern Munich's home game against Kiel.
 The referee for the second-division match between Düsseldorf and Ulm will do the same.
 This will only apply to decisions made after the Video Assistant Referee (VAR) has intervened.

 The stadiums of the nine clubs that are members of the German Football League (DFL) Football Commission were selected for the test phase, which runs until the end of the season: Bayern Munich, Bayer Leverkusen, Borussia Dortmund, RB Leipzig, Eintracht Frankfurt, SC Freiburg, St. Pauli, Fortuna Düsseldorf, and Greuther Fürth.
 DW answers the key questions: